Utah Admin. Code R315-261-4 - Exclusions

 exhibits the characteristic of ignitability, as defined in Section

-generated by the organic chemical manufacturing facility is not placed on the
+organic chemical manufacturing facility is not placed on the land, or

-land, or speculatively accumulated before being recycled into the petroleum
+speculatively accumulated before being recycled into the petroleum refining

-refining process.
-An "associated organic chemical manufacturing facility" is a
+process.
+An "associated organic chemical manufacturing facility" is a facility

-facility where the primary SIC code is 2869, but where operations may also
+where the primary SIC code is 2869, but where operations may also include SIC

-petroleum refinery; and where the petroleum refinery to which the oil being
+refinery; and where the petroleum refinery that the oil being recycled is

-recycled is returned also provides hydrocarbon feedstocks to the organic
+returned to also provides hydrocarbon feedstocks to the organic chemical

-chemical manufacturing facility.
-"Petrochemical recovered oil" is oil that has
+manufacturing facility.
+"Petrochemical recovered oil" is oil that has been

 materials, including wastewater, from normal organic chemical manufacturing